Gurakai/GME-Materials/README.md

 Notes

-To make full use of my mod, crafttweaker or kubejs is recomended.
+***To make full use of my mod, crafttweaker or kubejs is recomended.***

+This mod came about from me wanting my own mod to do what I needed without worry of infringing on other mod devs or having too much bloat within my mod-pack.
+Most code was made with help from TurtyWurty's tutorial videos and BluSunrise allowing public viewing of his code.
+I appreciate the ability of these devs and love their work.
+Other credit goes to Team COFH, Brandon3055, and of course minecraft and forge.